 Summary of this year’s Changes

-The 2018 School Teachers’ Pay and Conditions Document (STPCD) has now been published by the DfE.
-This includes confirmation of the new teaching pay range values which will be applicable from 1st September 2018.
+The 2019 School Teachers’ Pay and Conditions Document (STPCD) has now been published by the DfE.
+This includes confirmation of the new teaching pay range values which are applicable from 1st September 2019.

 The following changes have been applied to the national pay frameworks: